 In the summer of 2019, a group of intrepid local hikers discovered a way to hike around the entire Chicago metro area in one go.
 It’s called the Chicago Outerbelt, an uninterrupted 210-mile nature trail that pieces together existing forest preserves and parkland into one continuous loop.
 With highlights along the trail ranging from scenic lakes and rustic campsites to forested woodlands and lakefront beaches, let no one ever tell you again that there’s no such thing as nature in Chicago.
 You just gotta know where to find it.

 Simply put, the Chicago Outerbelt is a trail that connects some of the best nature surrounding our city.
-Our route will extend from Palos Woods up north to Lake County, and finally back south along the Chicago Lakefront returning to Palos Woods.
+In the future we hope our route will extend from the Pulaski Woods in the south up north to Lake County, and finally back south along the Chicago Lakefront returning to Pulaski Woods.
 Primarily it consists of municipal properties pieced together for the first time -- like the Cook County Forest Preserve District, Chicago Park District, and Lake County Forest Preserves.